RTKConsortium/RTK/applications/rtkfdk/README.md

 # 3D, 2D and motion-compensated FDK

-The following exampels illustrates the command line application `rtkfdk` by reconstructing a Shepp Logan phantom with Feldkamp, David and Kress algorithm in 3D (cone-beam) and 2D (fan-beam).
+The following examples illustrate the command line application `rtkfdk` by reconstructing a Shepp Logan phantom with Feldkamp, David and Kress algorithm in 3D (cone-beam) and 2D (fan-beam).

 `````{tab-set}